darsain/grunt-bumpup/README.md

 # grunt-bumpup [![NPM version](https://badge.fury.io/js/grunt-bumpup.png)](https://npmjs.org/package/grunt-bumpup)

+**This plugin is being deprecated in favor of [grunt-bump](https://npmjs.org/package/grunt-bump), and will be eventually unpublished.
+Please migrate.**

 Updates the `version`, `date`, and other properties in your JSON files.

 The properties are updated only when already present in the original JSON file.
 Plugin also detects and preserves the